 Tell Congress: We Need Public Media

-NPR and PBS, and the hundreds of local public-media stations affiliated with them, receive the bulk of their funding in the form of private capital from individual contributors, foundations and corporations — because the federal government invests very little in our public-media system.
+NPR and PBS, and the hundreds of local public-media stations affiliated with them, receive the bulk of their funding in the form of private capital from individual contributors, foundations and corporations — because the federal government invests too little in our public-media system.

 A 2022 poll rated PBS and its 350 member stations as the most-trusted nationally known institution.
 Survey respondents also rated the federal funding that supports PBS as taxpayer money “well spent.”1 Lawmakers need to listen to their constituents and stop putting public-media funding on the chopping block.